snowplow/snowplow-javascript-tracker/api-docs/docs/browser-tracker/browser-tracker.selfdescribingjson.md

 ## SelfDescribingJson type

-export interface for any Self-Describing JSON such as context or Self Describing events
+Export interface for any Self-Describing JSON such as context or Self Describing events

 <b>Signature:</b>